 We emphasize our dedication to providing quality employment experiences that prioritize employee wellbeing, engagement, and a vibrant organizational culture.
 Recognizing that employees are the cornerstone of our success, we endeavor to go beyond conventional performance metrics by fostering an environment where every team member feels valued, supported, and empowered to excel.
 We not only enhance individual experiences but also foster collective success and drive innovation throughout the company.
-During 2023, we have carried out the following quality employment actions:
+During 2024, we have continued with the following quality employment actions:

-- Wallboxer's Voice: Engagement survey for all employees. - All Hands quarterly meetings with the Management Team and all employees. - After-works one a quarter in Wallbox new canteen - New canteen with subsidized meals with a wide variety of food.
+- Wallboxer's Voice: Engagement survey for all employees. - All Hands quarterly meetings with the Management Team and all employees. - After-works one a quarter in Wallbox new canteen